Quinoline-4-carboxylate 2-oxidoreductase

-The 3 substrates of this enzyme are quinoline-4-carboxylate, acceptor, and H_{2}O, whereas its two products are 2-oxo-1,2-dihydroquinoline-4-carboxylate and reduced acceptor.
+The three substrates of this enzyme are quinoline-4-carboxylic acid, an electron acceptor, and water.
+Its products are 2-hydroxycinchoninic acid and reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with other acceptors.
 The systematic name of this enzyme class is quinoline-4-carboxylate:acceptor 2-oxidoreductase (hydroxylating).
 Other names in common use include quinaldic acid 4-oxidoreductase, and quinoline-4-carboxylate:acceptor 2-oxidoreductase (hydroxylating).